jht243/just-cancel-it/golden-prompts.md

-# Golden Prompt Set - BMI Health Calculator
+# Golden Prompt Set - Portfolio Optimizer

-This document contains test prompts to validate the BMI Health Calculator connector's metadata and behavior.
+This document contains test prompts to validate the Portfolio Optimizer connector's metadata and behavior.

 ## Purpose
 Use these prompts to test: